Skip to Content

 skin care:

 I just wrote a huge post on my favorite skin care items.
-You can read it here.
 Phthalates and parabens are common toxins found in commercial skin care products.
-I also make a lot of my skin care products and you can get some of my favorite recipes below.

 cookware:

-When I first went zero waste we donated all of our non-stick pots and pans.
-These pots and pans use perfluorinated chemicals which can be found in the blood stream of 99% of Americans.
+When I first went zero waste, we donated all of our non-stick pots and pans.
+These pots and pans use perfluorinated chemicals which can be found in the bloodstream of 99% of Americans.

 Exposure to PFOA has been linked to a number of health issues including interrupting the endocrine system and thyroid issues.

 All in all, it’s something that we wanted to avoid in our cookware.
-We now very happily own 2 cast iron skillets*, one enamel coated Le Creuset dutch oven*, and one enamel coated Le Creuset pot*.
+We now very happily own 2 cast iron skillets*, one enamel coated Le Creuset Dutch oven*, and one enamel coated Le Creuset pot*.
 We happily found all of these items second hand!
 Woot woot!

 Have you opted for any organic purchases over buying second hand for your home or have you managed to find any good organic items second hand?